gvsu-sta631/activity02-slr/day01-fitting/README.md

 residuals, you can rerun the plot command and add the argument `showSquares = TRUE`.

-Note that the output from `openintro::plot_ss` provides you with the slope and intercept of your line as well as the sum of squares.
+Note that the output from `statsr::plot_ss` provides you with the slope and intercept of your line as well as the sum of squares.

 Answer the following question:

-4. Using `openintro::plot_ss`, choose a line that does a good job of minimizing the sum of squares.
+4. Using `statsr::plot_ss`, choose a line that does a good job of minimizing the sum of squares.
 Run the function several times.
 What was the smallest sum of squares that you got?
 How does it compare to your neighbour’s?